Building Our Future Now

 Future work includes traffic flow improvements, more roofing, and main entrance improvements.

-The steam boiler at Ridge Road, original to the building, is being removed.
-It will be replaced with a more efficient model in this first phase of the project.
+The steam boiler at Ridge Road, original to the building, was removed and replaced with a more efficient model in this first phase of the project.

 District-Wide Technology Project